Disclaimers

 The content of ASCIA anaphylaxis e-training for pharmacists has been reviewed by ASCIA members, represents the available published literature at the time of review and is not intended to replace professional medical advice.
 Any questions regarding a medical diagnosis or treatment should be directed to a medical practitioner.

 ASCIA anaphylaxis e-training for pharmacists has been developed to provide ready access to reliable and consistent anaphylaxis education for all health professionals throughout Australia and New Zealand, at no charge.
 Initial funding for development of ASCIA anaphylaxis e-training for pharmacists has been obtained from unrestricted educational grants from Alphapharm and Link Pharmaceuticals.
+ASCIA anaphylaxis and allergy e-training courses are part of an education project that has received funding from the Australian Government, Department of Health, since July 2022.
 ASCIA will retain copyright and control over content of ASCIA anaphylaxis e-training, and update it as evidence based changes occur in the medical literature.

 Whilst a Certificate of Completion for ASCIA anaphylaxis e-training for pharmacists can be provided as proof that training has been successfully completed, the certificate is not a qualification as ASCIA is not an accrediting body.
 ASCIA anaphylaxis e-training for pharmacists is not an anaphylaxis train the trainer course, which needs to be completed through a face to face anaphylaxis train the trainer course.